SpencerMiller23/Ethereum-MultiSigWallet/README.md

 Feel free to get started and make a contribution to this project, no matter how small!

+## TO-DO

+- [] Add alerts for errors
+- [] Add redux for handling global state
+- [] Integrate database for storing off-chain data about wallets
+- [] List wallets in drawer that have the connected user as an owner
+- [] Implement wallet page

 ## Useful links

 - [Solidity](https://docs.soliditylang.org/en/v0.8.11/)